Skip to main content

 Profile

-Over the past ten years as an educator, Alison Black has worked in a variety of roles, communities, and classrooms throughout San Diego County, including as a special education instructional aide, a CAHSEE small-group and individual instructor for juniors and seniors, and an eighth-grade sheltered English learner teacher.
-She has also taught general education history, humanities, and language arts and served as a board member and curriculum development leader for BeREALStudents, a San Diego nonprofit whose mission is to empower youth by cultivating connectedness and school community through student-led initiatives.
+In her decade as a classroom educator, Alison Black worked in a variety of roles, communities, and classrooms throughout San Diego county: special education instructional aide, CAHSEE small group and individual instructor for juniors and seniors, 8th-grade sheltered EL, history/social sciences, humanities, and language arts, and board member/curriculum development leader for BeREALStudents, a San Diego non-profit whose mission is to empower youth through cultivating connectedness and school community with student-led initiatives.

 Education